 The Sanctuary utilizes both paid staff and volunteers to accomplish our mission in general, as well as to care for the animals, and currently has over 160 active volunteers and 53 paid staff.

 Our animal care division currently has 13 dedicated staff members who utilize the help of volunteers to accomplish all of the daily tasks.
 A large percentage of volunteers help with food processing, since there are numerous deliveries of fresh food arriving daily at the receiving dock of our Carnivore Nutrition Center (CNC).
 There is plenty of work involved in receiving and processing the food before it can be delivered to the animals.

-Habitats – TWAS has over 70 habitats, ranging in size from 5 to 25 acres, on rolling prairie grasslands with pools and seasonal lakes.
+Habitats – TWAS has over 120 habitats, ranging in size from 5 to 300 acres, on rolling prairie grasslands, forested canyons, buttes, bluffs and hills - with pools, temperature controlled dens, seasonal lakes, and other natural amenities.
 Each habitat has both above and underground dens that keep the animals comfortable year round.
 Our specially-designed underground den systems stay about 60 degrees all year long, so they remain cool in the summer and warm in the winter.